 This is a new and exciting subject that delves into the complex and multi-layered world of crime.
-Criminology has elements of psychology, law and sociology and complements studies in humanities.
+Criminology has elements of Psychology, Law and Sociology and complements studies in Humanities.
 The course covers all aspects of crime, from what kind of people commit crimes to punishments and prisons.
-Students will analyse the different types of crime, consider criminological revolutionary theories and study the process of criminal justice from crime scene to court room through a range of case studies.
+Students will analyse the different types of consider crime, revolutionary criminological theories, and study the process of criminal justice from crime scene to court room through a range of case studies.
+Students debate key issues will in Criminology, including the effectiveness of prisons, the aims of punishment, and the strengths and weaknesses of Criminal Justice agencies.